AzugBe/azugbe.github.io/_pages/about.md

 ![](/assets/media/crew/mike-martin.jpg)

 As a Microsoft Lead Consultant and Architect at Crosspoint Solutions (part of the Cronos group), a company with a strong focus on BI, Data and CRM, Mike is mainly focused on the complete Microsoft product stack and therefore very flexible to work with.
-He&rsquo;s been active in the IT industry for over 17 years and has performed almost all types of job profiles, going from coaching and leading a team to architecting and systems design and training.
-Today he&rsquo;s primarily into the Microsoft Cloud Platform and Application Lifecycle Management.
-He&rsquo;s not a stranger to both dev and IT Pro topics, they even call him the perfect hybrid solution.
+He’s been active in the IT industry for over 17 years and has performed almost all types of job profiles, going from coaching and leading a team to architecting and systems design and training.
+Today he’s primarily into the Microsoft Cloud Platform and Application Lifecycle Management.
+He’s not a stranger to both dev and IT Pro topics, they even call him the perfect hybrid solution.
 In January 2012 he became a crew member of AZUG, the Belgian Microsoft Azure User Group.
-As an active member he&rsquo;s both involved in giving presentations and organizing events.
-Mike is also a Microsoft Azure MVP (already awarded 3 times) and Microsoft Azure Insider.
+As an active member he’s both involved in giving presentations and organizing events.
+Mike is also a Microsoft Azure MVP (already awarded 4 times, working on his fifth) and Microsoft Azure Advisor.
-Helping out in the community and introducing new &amp; young people into the world of Microsoft and technology is also one of his passions.
+Helping out in the community and introducing new & young people into the world of Microsoft and technology is also one of his passions.
+Follow him on <a href="http://twitter.com/techmike2kx">Twitter</a> and read his blog <a href="https://techmike2kx.wordpress.com/">here </a>.

 ### Kristof Rennen